MakeShiftArtist/api-docs/docs/monke.md

 <details>
 <summary>POST /content/</summary>
 Upload some image or video content.
-This should be a multipart POST with JSON data in a part, and the file upload in another
+This should be a multipart POST with JSON data in part json, and the file upload in part file

 |name|value|required|
 | - | - | - |